bwestlin/bwestlin.github.io/about.md

 This site is a place where I will try to share some thoughts and ideas about coding.

 I have just started so there's not much here yet.
+To be continued...